jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/secure-code-review/index.md

     description="We invite you to read
       our blog posts related to this solution." solution="secureCodeReview"
-    title="Do you want to learn more about Code review?"
+    title="Do you want to learn more about Secure Code Review?"
   />
 </div>

-## Secure code review FAQs
+## Secure Code Review FAQs

 <faq-container>